sponugupaty/sponugupaty.github.io/_posts/2020-06-11-AmazonLeadership.md

 - Every group creates their own processes and bes practices
 - When the interviewer says "what else"typically means she is expecting something more

+## Tell me about yourself ( 90 secs )
+- I am currently a program manager at Westpac supporting multiple projects in the credit risk space
+- I lead and am responsible for work of 25 engineers
+- I have 15 years of experience across a variety of roles from testing , development , design and project management
+- I have worked for large enterprises starting with Peoplesoft , Microsoft , Bank Of America , CommonWealth Bank and more recently in s start up prior to joining Westpac
+- Started my project management journey at Bank Of America

 ## Customer Obsession
 - Every decision of consequence involves the customer
 - Optimise for customer experience over profits